Application

 Potential Career Paths

-The GSEP program at Shenzhen Institute of Information Technology (SZIIT) offers participants an immersive learning experience within one of the world’s most dynamic electronics and innovation ecosystems.
-Located in the heart of Shenzhen, the program combines hands-on technical training with exposure to China’s advanced manufacturing, embedded systems, and hardware innovation landscape.
+The GSEP programme at Shenzhen Institute of Information Technology (SZIIT) offers participants an immersive learning experience within one of the world’s most dynamic electronics and innovation ecosystems.
+Located in the heart of Shenzhen, the programme combines hands-on technical training with exposure to China’s advanced manufacturing, embedded systems, and hardware innovation landscape.

 Participants will learn in well-equipped training facilities, engage with industry-relevant technologies, and gain first-hand insight into how engineering concepts are applied at scale in a real-world, high-velocity technology environment.